 “(3) When appointing members to the Commission, the Mayor shall give due consideration to recommendations made by representative civic, educational, and professional groups concerned with the arts, humanities, and culture, and shall maintain reasonable representation of all the various geographic areas and neighborhoods within the District of Columbia.”.

-(3) Subsection (b) is amended by striking the phrase “may be reappointed.”
-And inserting the phrase “may be reappointed; provided, that all 6 members who have a term end date of June 30, 2019, and 3 of the members who have a term end date of June 3, 2020, may be reappointed only if doing so would satisfy the qualification requirements set forth under subsection (a)(2) of this section.” in its place.
+(3) Subsection (b) is amended by striking the phrase “may be reappointed.” and inserting the phrase “may be reappointed; provided, that all 6 members who have a term end date of June 30, 2019, and 3 of the members who have a term end date of June 3, 2020, may be reappointed only if doing so would satisfy the qualification requirements set forth under subsection (a)(2) of this section.” in its place.

 (4) Subsection (d) is amended to read as follows:

-“(d) On or before October 1, 2019, and on or before July 1 of every year thereafter beginning with July 1, 2020, the Commission shall vote for a Chairperson from among its members.
-The term of the Chairperson selected on or before October 1, 2019, shall commence on October 1, 2019, and expire on June 30, 2020.
-The term of the Chairperson selected on or before July 1 of every year thereafter shall commence on July 1 of that year and expire on June 30 of the following year.”.
+“(d) The Mayor shall appoint a chairperson of the Commission from among the 18 members appointed pursuant to subsection (a-1) of this section with the advice and consent of the Council by resolution.”.

 (5) A new subsection (f) is added to read as follows: